John Schneider

 Biography

-John Schneider enters his 15th season as general manager of the Seattle Seahawks, adding the title of president of football operations in January of 2024, managing all aspects of the Seahawks roster and draft process while overseeing the head coach hiring process that landed Pro Football Writers of America's 2023 Assistant Coach of the Year in Mike Macdonald.
+John Schneider enters his 17th season as general manager of the Seattle Seahawks, adding the title of president of football operations in January of 2024, managing all aspects of the Seahawks roster and draft process while overseeing the head coach hiring process that landed Pro Football Writers of America's 2023 Assistant Coach of the Year in Mike Macdonald.
 Schneider joined the Seahawks on January 19, 2010, as general manager, and added executive vice president distinction in 2013.

-John Schneider enters his 15th season as general manager of the Seattle Seahawks, adding the title of president of football operations in January of 2024, managing all aspects of the Seahawks roster and draft process while overseeing the head coach hiring process that landed Pro Football Writers of America's 2023 Assistant Coach of the Year in Mike Macdonald.
+John Schneider enters his 17th season as general manager of the Seattle Seahawks, adding the title of president of football operations in January of 2024, managing all aspects of the Seahawks roster and draft process while overseeing the head coach hiring process that landed Pro Football Writers of America's 2023 Assistant Coach of the Year in Mike Macdonald.
 Schneider joined the Seahawks on January 19, 2010, as general manager, and added executive vice president distinction in 2013.

-The signs of that philosophy have been evident during the last decade-plus, advancing to the Divisional Playoffs or better seven times.
-He has constructed a team that appeared in back-to-back Super Bowls and won Super Bowl XLVIII, the first NFL title in franchise history.
-The 2013 championship was won with the youngest 53-man roster to ever win a Super Bowl.
-He was named Sports Illustrated's Executive of the Year for 2012 after the Seahawks made the playoffs and just missed playing for the NFC Championship.
+The signs of that philosophy have been evident during the last decade-plus, advancing to the Divisional Playoffs or better eight of the last 16 seasons.
+He has constructed teams that appeared in back-to-back Super Bowls (2013-14) and won Super Bowl XLVIII in 2013, the first NFL title in franchise history.
+That 2013 championship was won with the youngest 53-man roster to ever win a Super Bowl.
+He was named the Pro Football Writers of America's Executive of the Year following 2025's championship season, and Sports Illustrated's Executive of the Year for 2012 after the Seahawks made the playoffs and just missed playing for the NFC Championship.

-Schneider has continued to turn the roster over since 2010, totaling more than 3,600 transactions prior to the 2024 season, helping to cultivate depth on one of the NFL's most talented rosters.
+Schneider has continued to turn the roster over since 2010, totaling more than 4,300 transactions prior to the 2026 season, helping to cultivate depth on one of the NFL's most talented rosters.

-He and his personnel department were awarded the 2022 Best Draft Award by Inside the League founder Neil Stratton at the 2023 combine, an award voted on by fellow scouts and personnel members.
+He and his personnel department were awarded the 2022 Best Draft Award by Inside the League founder Neil Stratton at the 2023 NFL Combine, an award voted on by fellow scouts and personnel members.
 The 2022 class featured seven players who made significant contributions on offense, defense or special teams, including five starters: Coby Bryant, Charles Cross, Abraham Lucas, Kenneth Walker III and Riq Woolen.
-Woolen was a finalist for AP Defensive Rookie of the Year honors, while Walker was a finalist for Offensive Rookie of the Year.
+Woolen was a finalist for AP Defensive Rookie of the Year honors, while Walker was a finalist for AP Offensive Rookie of the Year.
 Lucas and Cross became the first rookie tackle duo to start a team's first 15 games since the 1970 merger, while Seattle ranked second in the NFL in games started by rookies (70) and offensive and defensive snaps played by rookies (4,868).

 He has shown a willingness and creativity to acquire extra draft picks and young talent via trade and free agency since his inaugural season.
-Presented with two of the top 14 picks in the 2010 NFL Draft, he was able to acquire what many considered the best tackle prospect in Pro Bowler Russell Okung and a starting free safety with the selection of three-time first-team All-Pro Earl Thomas.
+Presented with two of the top 14 picks in the 2010 NFL Draft, he was able to acquire what many considered the best tackle prospect in Pro Bowler Russell Okung and a starting free safety with the selection of three-time first-team All-Pro Earl Thomas III.

-His roster has included 15 first-team All-Pro selections since 2012, and without a Pro Bowl selection on the roster from 2009-10, Schneider's roster has seen 30 different players selected from 2011-23: Wagner (9), Wilson (9), Thomas (6), Chancellor (4), Lynch (4), Sherman (4), Michael Bennett (3), Diggs (3), Doug Baldwin (2), Nick Bellore (2), Brown (2), Graham (2), Metcalf (2), Geno Smith (2), Max Unger (2), Adams, Cliff Avril, Brandon Browner, Dickson, Shaquill Griffin, Lockett, Julian Love, Jason Myers, Okung, Tyler Ott, Michael Robinson, Leon Washington, Devon Witherspoon, K.J.
+His roster has included 16 first-team All-Pro selections since 2012, and without a Pro Bowl selection on the roster from 2009-10, Schneider's roster has seen 35 different players selected from 2011-25: Wagner (9), Wilson (9), Thomas (6), Chancellor (4), Lynch (4), Sherman (4), Michael Bennett (3), Diggs (3), Witherspoon (3), Doug Baldwin (2), Nick Bellore (2), Brown (2), Graham (2), Metcalf (2), Geno Smith (2), Smith-Njigba (2), Max Unger (2), Leonard Williams (2), Jamal Adams, Cliff Avril, Brandon Browner, Dickson, Shaquill Griffin, DeMarcus Lawrence, Tyler Lockett, Julian Love, Jason Myers, Okung, Tyler Ott, Michael Robinson, Leon Washington, K.J.
 Wright and Woolen.
-All of these players, except Unger, were added via draft, trade and free agency after Schneider took over.
+All of these players, except Unger, were added via draft, trade or free agency after Schneider took over.

 Before joining the Seahawks, Schneider produced eight successful seasons with the Green Bay Packers.
 Originally joining the Packers on March 1, 2002, as a personnel analyst to the general manager, he was promoted in May of 2008 to director of football operations.
 In his role, Schneider served as strategic counsel to General Manager Ted Thompson, addressing and evaluating the needs of the team in both free agency and in the draft while incorporating long-range planning processes that examined the Packers roster, as well as the rosters of all NFL teams.